Internal structure and its connection with thermodynamics and dynamics in black holes: Introduction

-In general, a singular metric leads to an incomplete spacetime, while a non-singular metric gives rise to a complete or an incomplete spacetime if the corresponding Ricci and Kretschmann scalars converge or diverge and radial geodesics are complete or incomplete at the center of a black hole.
-Here we ask an interesting question, how a black hole presents its features in thermodynamics and dynamics in the two cases, where one case corresponds to a singular metric associated with a certain region of parameters and the other case to a non-singular metric associated with another certain region of parameters, and both metrics describe an incomplete spacetime.
-Due to the peculiarity of the charged 4D EGB black hole~\cite{X1,P1} mentioned above, we choose this black hole model as our example and find that the singular and non-singular metrics result in different thermodynamic and dynamic effects.
-The charged 4D EGB black hole can be divided into two types depending on the positivity or negativity of the EGB parameter,\footnote{We make a note that the EGB parameter is positive or negative in different cases.
-If the causality of the bulk structure in the AdS space is imposed~\cite{GeSin}, the EGB parameter should be negative; if no superluminal sound speed of gravitational waves is required~\cite{CLWY} in the stochastic gravitational wave background, the EGB parameter should be positive.} where the metric with the positive parameter is singular, while the metric with the negative parameter is non-singular when the negative parameter and the charge satisfy a certain constraint.
-With the aid of the characteristic variables of thermodynamics and dynamics, we compare the charged 4D EGB black hole with the Reissner-Nordstr\"om (RN) black hole and analyze whether their differences of characteristic variables can be expected to be observed in future experiments.
-To this end, we focus on the second-order phase transition and the quasinormal modes in the eikonal limit for the charged 4D EGB black hole.
+The charged 4D EGB black hole can be divided~\cite{X1,P1} into two classes depending on the positivity or negativity of the EGB parameter,\footnote[1]{We make a note that the EGB parameter is positive or negative in different cases.
+If the causality of the bulk structure in the AdS space is imposed~\cite{GeSin}, the EGB parameter should be negative; if no superluminal sound speed of gravitational waves is required~\cite{CLWY} in the stochastic gravitational wave background, the EGB parameter should be positive.} where the metric function with the positive parameter is complex at the center, while the metric function with the negative parameter is real and finite when the negative parameter and the charge satisfy a certain constraint.
+In general, if a metric function is finite at the center of a black hole, it describes a non-singular spacetime in which the Ricci and Kretschmann scalars are convergent and the radial geodesics are complete; but if a metric function is infinite at the center, it gives a singular spacetime in which the Ricci and Kretschmann scalars are divergent and the radial geodesics are incomplete.
+Here we point out that the charged 4D EGB black hole is an exception.
+The metric function of this black hole is finite everywhere for the negative EGB parameter plus its constraint to the charge, but it describes a strange spacetime in which the Ricci and Kretschmann scalars are divergent, however, the radial geodesics are complete, which is quite amazing because the Ricci and Kretschmann scalars present the properties of a singular spacetime but the radial geodesics show the properties of a non-singular spacetime.
+For the positive EGB parameter, the metric function of this black hole takes a complex value at its center, and the resulting spacetime has similar properties of curvature invariants and radial geodesics to those in the case of the negative EGB parameter.

+Due to the peculiarity of the charged 4D EGB black hole, we further investigate how the finite and complex metric functions result in different thermodynamic and dynamic effects.
+We focus on the second-order phase transition, the quasinormal modes of perturbation of a test scalar field in the eikonal limit, and shadow radius.
+In addition, considering that the charged 4D EGB black hole turns back to the Reissner-Nordstr\"om (RN) black hole in the limit of vanishing EGB parameter, we compare the charged 4D EGB black hole with the RN black hole in these thermodynamic and dynamic properties and then obtain some interesting relations.